 It’s crunch time for families in the college selection process.
-The admission decisions are in and, with less than a month remaining before the May 1 Candidates’ Reply Date, students are now turning their attention to the final choice of a college as May 1st, National Decision Day approaches.
+The admission decisions are in and, and students are now turning their attention to the final choice of a college as May 1st, National Decision Day approaches.
 It’s an exciting—and nerve-wracking—time to be sure, especially for families trying to reconcile cost and affordability against limited means and/or cash-flow concerns.

 Comparing Financial Aid Offers – A Real Example